omniosorg/omniosorg.github.io/_docs/setup/freshinstall.md

 ## Booting from the image

-Upon booting from CD, USB or PXE, the OmniOSce installer displays several boot options.
+Upon booting from CD, USB or PXE, the OmniOS installer displays several boot options.
 To install, one may press <kbd>return</kbd>
 or let it time out and the installation will continue.